Nintendo Switch sets new August hardware sales record in the U.S.

 If you want more evidence that people are still willing to spend money on gaming-related products, look to the accessories category.

-“Spending on accessories reached an August record of $166 million, increasing 42% when compared to a year ago,” said Piscatella.
-“Year-to-date spending gained 26 percent to an all-time high of $1.4 billion.”
+“Spending on accessories reached an August record of $166 million, increasing 42% when compared to a year ago,” Piscatella said.
+“Year-to-date spending gained 26% to an all-time high of $1.4 billion.”

 Few people remain who want a console and haven’t already purchased an Xbox One or PlayStation 4.
 But that audience is ready and waiting for next-gen. And really — they aren’t even waiting.
 They are spending their entertainment budget upgrading their current gaming setups with new gamepads and headsets.

-“Gamepad, headset/headphone, and steering wheel spending each set new August and year-to-date U.S. sales records,” said Piscatella.
+“Gamepad, headset/headphone, and steering wheel spending each set new August and year-to-date U.S. sales records,” Piscatella said.
 “The PS4 DualShock 4 Wireless Controller Black was the best-selling accessory of August, while the Xbox Elite Series 2 Wireless Controller remained the best-selling accessory year to date.”

 Outside of the first-party platform companies, Turtle Beach and Logitech were among August’s big winners.

-“The best-selling headset of both August, as well as 2020 year to date, was the Xbox One Ear Force Recon 70 Gaming Headset – Black from Turtle Beach,” said Piscatella.
+“The best-selling headset of both August, as well as 2020 year to date, was the Xbox One Ear Force Recon 70 Gaming Headset – Black from Turtle Beach,” Piscatella said.
 “The Logitech G920 Driving Force Racing Wheel for Xbox One was the best-selling steering wheel in August 2020, as well as year to date.”

 Microsoft and Sony have both confirmed that most current accessories will work on Xbox Series X and PlayStation 5.
 The DualShock 4, however, will not work with PS5 games.